Contents

 It’s a good idea to take some time now and then to give your business an ‘IP Health Check’.
-Do you know the types of IP that give value to your business and who owns it?
+In today’s dynamic 2025 market, reviewing who owns your valuable intellectual property (IP) and understanding the different types of IP that add value to your business is essential.

 What Is IP And Why Protect It?

 IP stands for Intellectual Property.
-It refers to the various rights to do with ownership of intangible property.
+It refers to the various rights associated with the ownership of intangible assets.
+In an era where digital innovation and AI-driven creations are booming, your IP can be one of the most valuable parts of your business.

 What Are The Types Of IP?